porterhau5/BloodHound-Owned/README.md

 ##### Owned/Wave

 Data is ingested using the script's `-a` flag with a file passed as an argument.
-Files should be in CSV format with the name of the compromised node first, followed by the method of compromise (these files can be found in the `example-files` dir):
+Files should be in CSV format with the name of the compromised node first, followed by the method of compromise.
+If no method of compromise is provided then it will default to "Not specified" (these files can be found in the `example-files` dir):
 ```
 $ cat 1st-wave.txt
 BLOPER@INTERNAL.LOCAL,LLMNR wpad